Lucsantosg/CloudLogAnalysis/security/grant_permissions.md

 {:pre: .pre}

-# Granting permissions
+# Granting permissions to manage logs and view account logs
 {: #grant_permissions}

-In the {{site.data.keyword.Bluemix}}, you can assign one or more roles to users.
+In the {{site.data.keyword.Bluemix}}, you can assign a user one or more IAM roles.
 These roles define what tasks are enabled for that user to work with the {{site.data.keyword.loganalysisshort}} service.
 {:shortdesc}

+For example, you can grant a user the **operator** role to allow him to manage logs.
+If you just want a user to view account logs, then you can grant the user the **viewer** role.
+For more information, see [IAM roles](/docs/services/CloudLogAnalysis/security_ov.html#iam_roles).

 **Note:**